 It boasts more than 150,000 offers from nearly 55,000 stores, with an average saving of $21 at the time of writing.

-When you click for a code, sometimes it will say no code is required.
+When you click on a code, sometimes it will say no code is required.

 You shop in the store and paste the code at checkout, or the code is applied automatically.